Modern Slavery Statement

 Force Modern Slavery and Human Trafficking Champions undergo a three-day training course.

-The government has also produced a modern slavery collection available to public sector organisations, which brings together documents, training resources and promotional material related to the government’s work to end Modern Slavery.
+The Government has also produced a modern slavery collection available to public sector organisations, which brings together documents, training resources and promotional material related to the Government’s work to end Modern Slavery.

 5. Delivery